tikk3r/flocs/docs/faq.md

 1. TOC
 {:toc}

+## I have found a problem or have a suggestion
+First, read through the sections below in case it might be covered there.
+If it is not covered then open an issue on GitHub or contact me through email, Slack etc.

 ## I see warnings about a build mismatch when starting a container.
 If you see the following message when entering a container (bar specific values)